 City of Yakima LOS standards are identified in this Comprehensive Plan for roadways within the incorporated areas of the City.
-For these roadways, the City maintains an adopted standard of LOS D. The results of the LOS analysis indicate that all study intersections will meet City LOS standards with existing configurations and controls, except for the intersections highlighted in red in Exhibit 5-16.
+For these roadways, the City maintains an adopted standard of LOS D. The results of the LOS analysis indicate that all study intersections will meet City LOS standards with existing configurations and controls, except for the intersections highlighted in red in Exhibit 5-19.

-Selected transportation projects described in 5.4. were developed to address intersection and roadway deficiencies found in the land use scenarios.
-5.5. has more discussion about how and why projects were identified and selected for the Transportation Systems Plan.
+Selected transportation projects described in 5.3. were developed to address intersection and roadway deficiencies found in the land use scenarios.
+5.4. has more discussion about how and why projects were identified and selected for the Transportation Element.

 Non-Motorized Forecast Conditions

 The non-motorized transportation network within the City of Yakima and its UGA serves pedestrians, cyclists, and other types of non-motorized users.
-The future non-motorized transportation network contained in the Transportation Systems Plan builds upon previous planning efforts that have identified future routes for bicyclists and pedestrians.
+The future non-motorized transportation network contained in the Transportation Element builds upon previous planning efforts that have identified future routes for bicyclists and pedestrians.
 These plans identify future pedestrian and bicycle routes for the City of Yakima through a combination of on-street facilities and off-street pathways provide the core network for walkers, cyclists, and other non-motorized users to travel.

 The City of Yakima will continue to develop pedestrian and bicycle facilities as part of its transportation system improvements.
 The TSP identifies the desired pedestrian and bicycle systems plans, which will guide the development and implementation of improvement projects throughout the City.
 The non-motorized systems plan includes facilities on arterials, collectors, and local streets, as well as multi-use trails.
-The bicycle and pedestrian systems plans are discussed in 5.4.2. .
+The bicycle and pedestrian systems plans are discussed in 5.3.1. .